 Brimscombe Port – FAQs

 The vision for Brimscombe Port is to deliver a sustainable new residential-led mixed use development with a reinstated canal and canal basin at its heart, that meets the needs of both existing and future residents.
-By responding to the site’s unique characteristics with innovative and inspiring design; the Council aspires to create an exemplar scheme that integrates with the existing surroundings and improve and expand upon the site’s constraints and opportunities to enhance resident’s daily life.
+By responding to the site’s unique characteristics with innovative and inspiring design; the Council aspires to create an exemplar scheme that integrates with the existing surroundings and improves and expands upon the site’s constraints and opportunities to enhance resident’s daily life.

 - Create a distinctive and memorable place, appropriate to its context and history with a strong character and identity;

 - Build sustainable, energy efficient buildings and low impact development that minimises harm to the environment;

 - Create a vibrant and inclusive community that provides for a range of ages, affordability and demographics;

 - Create and integrate landscape comprehensively, enhancing biodiversity and creating new habitats that bring nature into the site;

 - Encourage wellness and healthy lifestyles through the new open spaces and enhance existing cycling and walking routes within and connecting the site to neighbouring destinations.

 - Create a financially sustainable canal to ensure the ongoing quality of the waterside setting.